In the UK there is currently no hotel occupancy tax and to my knowledge no intention to introduce one.

 The Rent a Room Scheme is a UK tax free allowance when you rent a room in your house to a third party.
 This is applicable to ‘Shared room’ listings but no to ‘Entire place’ listings on Airbnb (that is unless is it usually your main home).

-The Rent a Room Scheme lets you earn a tax free allowance of £4,250 per year.
-So if you earn less that £4,250 for your Airbnb lettings portfolio then you are in the clear and owe nothing.
+The Rent a Room Scheme lets you earn a tax free allowance of £7,500 per year.
+So if you earn less that £7,500 for your Airbnb lettings portfolio then you are in the clear and owe nothing.
+Note you cannot claim allowable deductions to bring your income figure below £7,500 and then claim the Rent a Room allowance.
+This is solely for those whose rental income is less that £7,500 full stop.

-If you earn more that £4,250 from your Airbnb listings then your going to want to start claiming some deductions to bring your assessable income down.
+If you earn more that £7,500 from your Airbnb listings then you will be liable for income tax on the full amount including the first £7,500.
+So your going to want to start claiming some deductions to bring your assessable income down.

 - accountants’ fees